CEL and River of Goods Bring Light to Breezy Point, NY

 And the sweet silver song of a lark

-The words to this song from the Rogers and Hammerstein musical Carousel have never been as true to our Co-Owner & Media Specialist Kari Logan as they were this past weekend when she visited Breezy Point, a New York town devastated by the rage of Hurricane Sandy.
-Kari shared her experience and how it touched her heart in so many ways.
+The words to this song from the Rogers and Hammerstein musical Carousel have never been as true as they were this past weekend when she visited Breezy Point, a New York town devastated by the rage of Hurricane Sandy.
+We share our experience and how it touched our heart in so many ways.

 Matthew Brennan brought a lamp to his mother Cathy, whose home and all of her belongings are gone.
 The lamp is the first item she has to place in her new home when it’s rebuilt.